Combining the Silhouette and Skeleton Data for Gait Recognition: Experiments

+\textbf{Effectiveness of components in GCN.} We validate the effectiveness of each proposed component in GCN-based branch in Table~\ref{tab:table2}.
+From the comparison between the first and second rows, we can clearly seen that the model with fully connected graph convolution gains higher accuracies for all conditions, which verifies the availability of this operator.
+In addition, it can be seen that with the integration of our attention mechanism (from the second row to the third row), the recognition accuracies of the network have been improved in all conditions, which demonstrates the superiority of STC-Att for capturing the discriminative gait representations.
+Note that all the results in Table~\ref{tab:table2} are generated using only skeleton features.

-As mentioned in Section~\ref{Model}, to combine model-branch and appearance-based branch, a ratio $\lambda$ is needed to weigh the disparity between them.
-In order to determine the most suitable ratio for the best performance of the two-branch network, we compare different values of $\lambda$, namely from 300 to 500 with 50 as interval.
-The averaged accuracies are shown in Table~\ref{tab:table3}.
-The first two lines show the averaged accuracies of model-branch and appearance-based branch respectively.
+\textbf{Discussion of two-branch fusion.} The accuracies using different networks are shown in Table~\ref{tab:table3}.
+The first two lines show the averaged accuracies of model- and appearance-based branch, respectively.
+As mentioned in Section~\ref{sec:Model}, to combine the model- and appearance-based features, a ratio $\lambda$ is needed to balance the disparity between them.
+The following five lines show the performance of the proposed two-branch network using different values of $\lambda$.
+We can see that the proposed two-branch network consistently gets a better performance with a large margin than using only one of them.

+In order to determine the most suitable ratio of the two-branch network, we compare different values of $\lambda$ from 300 to 500 with 50 as interval.
 We observe that as the value of $\lambda$ increases, the accuracy rate under all conditions shows a trend of first increasing and then decreasing.
 NM and BG condition get the best results with setting $\lambda =450$ and CL condition gets the best results with setting $\lambda =300$.
 In addition, we calculate the mean value of accuracies under the three conditions (shown in the last column).
 Considering that the model should perform well in various states, we choose $\lambda =400$ with the highest mean value as the final ratio.

-More specifically, we compare the recognition rates of the singe branch and the fused branch at 4 different probe angles with $36^{\circ}$ interval, namely $36^{\circ}$, $72^{\circ}$, $108^{\circ}$ and $144^{\circ}$.
-The comparisons are depicted in Figure~\ref{fig6}, where each row represents a probe angle and each column represents a walking condition.
-As clearly seen in Figure~\ref{fig6}, the fused network outperforms the model-only and appearance-only network at the vast majority of pairs of probe angle and gallery angle under all walking conditions.
-The results demonstrate that the proposed two-branch network can achieve complementation of the two types of methods and dramatically improve performance.